10.6 Alternatives Case Lab

 Case facts and interpretation

 Assume an endowment has a long horizon, moderate annual spending needs, experienced staff, and a diversified portfolio of public equities and bonds.
-It is considering three alternatives: a long-short equity hedge fund, a middle-market direct lending fund, and a core real estate fund.
+It is weighing three alternatives: a long-short equity hedge fund, a middle-market direct lending fund, and a core real estate fund.

 ChoicePotential roleMain concern